 Henry Road is a two-lane county road in Alamosa, Colorado.
 Officially its named County Road 12, but the locals call it “Henry Road.”
 Henry Road traverses the San Luis Valley from west to east, bisecting farm fields for a number of miles.
-Along one of these miles is a field on the Cody family farm and on this particular field grows some of the best barley in the world.
+Along one of these miles is a special field on the Cody family farm and on this particular field grows some of the best barley in the world.
 Henry Road Straight Malt Whiskey is our homage this wonderful grain and place.

 Why is the San Luis Valley Great for Growing Grains?